Double-u-B/hotel-website/README.md

 # hotel-website
-Hotel website with slider, calendar, reserwation and other interesting logic in Vanilla JS.
+Hotel website with image slider, calendar, reservation, validation and other interesting logic in Vanilla JS.
 (RWD)